JetBrains/projector-installer/README.md

 - libxtst6
 - libfreetype6

-In Debian-based distributive you can install them using the command:
+In Debian-based distributions you can install them using the command:

 ```bash
 sudo apt install less libxext6 libxrender1 libxtst6 libfreetype6 libxi6 -y